FHSU's new student center has many donors

 Powered by philanthropy, the new facility would not have been possible without the generous support of alumni and donors.

-As lifelong K-12 educators, Richard and Dolores made an impact on thousands of students throughout their careers.
-Beyond the classroom, the Fischlis were known for giving what they could and truly understood the impact that every dollar had on student success.
 In 1981, they started giving back to Fort Hays State with an initial gift of $5.
 Today, this stunning new facility is becoming a reality thanks to a $5 million gift from the late Richard and Dolores Fischli.
-Although the generous couple is no longer with us, their legacy of impacting students will continue to live on.
+Their legacy of impacting students will continue to live on.

 A number of other generous alumni and donors have stepped forward and named a space within the new center.

-FHSU donor Robert Kurr knew the center would be a tremendous addition to Fort Hays State’s campus and has generously donated to name two spaces within the facility.
-"Upon hearing the purpose and location of this new building, the FHSU Tiger within me became very motivated to join in and help move the project forward."
+FHSU donor Robert Kurr knew the center would be a tremendous addition to Fort Hays State’s campus and generously donated to name two spaces within the facility.

 A passion for helping others to be successful is what led the Olliff family to support the Fischli-Wills Center for Student Success.
 The Olliffs’ donation will give them the opportunity to name the Kelly Center space.